-The lanyard hole nthe end of the handle is often present a , i.e. a piece of lanyard generally used in large knives as a safety measure (placing it around the wrist) but fashionable even in knives closeable to help you pull the instrument out of your pocket.
+Generally used in large knives as a safety measure (placing it around the wrist) but also fashionable in closing knives to help pull the tool out of the pocket.

 Now I’m sure that after reading the anatomy of a fixed knife and nomenclature you have a more precise idea of how a seemingly simple object like a knife actually encloses a lot of variations and technical details.

 If you liked what you read and it was useful before you leave the page share the article through the social keys that you see at the top and comments.
 Thank you very much!

 Important!
 I still ask you for a little effort but for me it is useful for the project, click like on the Facebook Pageand Instagram Channel.